abd-ul-rafay/TrackED/README.md

-# Attendance System
+# TrackED

-## Flutter Android & iOS Application
+## Student Attenance System

-**Attendance System** is a cross-platform Flutter app designed to streamline student attendance management using QR code scanning and SMS notifications to parents.
+**TrackED** is a cross-platform Flutter app designed to streamline student attendance management using QR code scanning and SMS notifications to parents.

 ### Key Features